lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 1) If both operands are numeric, + means numeric addition.

-2) If either operand is String , ü means concatenation.
+2) If either operand is String , + means concatenation.

 3) The expression is evaluated left to right.